Register Business Central On-Premises in Microsoft Entra ID for Integrating with Other Services

 EWS.AccessAsUser.All Delegated Allows the app to have the same access to mailboxes as the signed-in user via Exchange Web Services.
 OneDrive Integration SharePoint AllSites.FullControl Delegated Have full control of all site collections User.ReadWrite.All Delegated Read and write user profiles Power BI Integration Power BI Service Report.Read.All Delegated View all reports.
 Required for viewing Power BI reports in Business Central.
 Workspace.Read.All Delegated View all workspaces.
 Required for viewing shared Power BI workspaces in Business Central.
 Universal Print integration Microsoft Graph PrinterShare.ReadBasic.All Delegated Read basic information about printer shares.
 Required for using Universal Print printers.
 PrintJob.Create Delegated Create print jobs.
 Required for using Universal Print printers PrintJob.ReadBasic Delegated Read basic information of user's print jobs.
 Required for using Universal Print printers.

 Configure consent on each API permission according to your organizations policies.

 Consent is a process where users or admins authorize an application to access a resource, like a user's profile or mailbox, depending on the service.
-When a user attempts to sign in to the registered app for the first time, the app will request permission, and the user will have to accept to continue.
+When a user attempts to sign in to the registered app for the first time, the app requests permission, and the user must accept to continue.
 As an admin, you can consent on behalf of all users, so they don't have to.
 To learn more, go to More on API permissions and admin consent and Introduction to permissions and consent.